The CIPR awards Fellowships to members for outstanding contributions to the CIPR and the public relations profession.

 - CIPR staff will review the form and verify the 5 signatures are CIPR members and check the personal statement reflects the criteria.

-- The Chair of the CIPR Professional Development and Membership Standing Committee will review and ensure the nomination process has been followed correctly
+- An Independent Reviewer for CIPR Fellowship Nominations will review and ensure the nomination process has been followed correctly

-- The Chair of the CIPR Professional Development and Membership Standing Committeeis responsible for going back to all those who have nominated to confirm if they are or are not being awarded a Fellowship.
+- The CIPR is responsible for going back to all those who have nominated to confirm if they are or are not being awarded a Fellowship.

 How to nominate a member for consideration for Fellowship

-- Email email@example.com for a nomination form – you must be a CIPR Member or Fellow to make a nomination.
+- Email email@example.com for a nomination form – you must be a CIPR Member (MCIPR) or Fellow (FCIPR) to make a nomination.

-- Nominations can be made at anytime of year and they are reviewed once a quarter by a dedicated CIPR staff member (running January to December).
+- Nominations can be made at anytime of year and they are reviewed once a quarter by a dedicated CIPR staff member and an Independent Reviewer (running January to December).
 Successful new Fellows are entitled to a Fellowship Certificate, to use the post-nominal designation 'FCIPR' and to exercise voting rights in the affairs of the Institute.